CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 Estimating hazard rates using Nelson-Aalen
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The survival curve is a great way to summarize and visualize the survival dataset, however it is not the only way.
+The survival functions is a great way to summarize and visualize the survival dataset, however it is not the only way.
 If we are curious about the hazard function :math:`h(t)` of a population, we unfortunately cannot transform the Kaplan Meier estimate -- statistics doesn't work quite that well.
 Fortunately, there is a